Dive Into Statistics on Teacher Wages in Tucson, Arizona MSA

 How are we doing?

-The median annual wage for secondary school teachers in the Tucson Metropolitan Statistical Area (MSA) was $49,460 in 2023.
-That ranked Tucson last out of 12 western MSAs.
-On the other hand, the San Diego MSA took the lead with a median annual wage of $105,100, which was approximately $56,000 higher than that of Tucson's secondary school teachers.
-Wages did increase slightly for secondary school teachers by just under $1,000 from the previous year.
-Secondary school teachers in Tucson earned an average of 9.0% more than the median wage for all occupations ($44,990).
-Among Tucson’s educators, middle school teachers were the lowest paid, while wages for elementary and secondary school teachers were slightly higher.
-All three were significantly below national levels in 2023.
+The median annual wage for secondary school teachers in the Tucson Metropolitan Statistical Area (MSA) was $49,050 in 2024.
+That ranked Tucson last out of peer western MSAs.
+The San Diego MSA reported the highest median annual wage for secondary school teachers at $99,740, approximately $51,000 higher than Tucson.
+Wages decreased slightly for secondary school teachers in 2024, dropping by just under $500 from the previous year.
+Secondary school teachers in Tucson earned an average of 5.6% more than the median wage for all occupations ($46,450).
+Among Tucson’s educators, elementary school teachers were the lowest paid, while wages for middle and secondary school teachers were slightly higher.
+All three were significantly below national levels in 2024.

 Why is it important?

 Research has shown that providing competitive wages for teachers has a significant effect on the decision to choose teaching as an occupation and remain in the field.
 Others have noted that insufficient compensation for teachers affects turnover and student success.
 Providing teachers with opportunities for advancement means that they are more likely to remain at the schools they were trained in, resulting in better learning outcomes for students, and return on investment for districts.
 Low wages, among other factors, lead the most qualified teachers to seek better opportunities, often located in wealthy suburbs.
-The resultant teacher sorting leaves low-income urban districts with the least qualified and experienced educators.
+This wage-driven teacher sorting results in low-income urban districts having fewer experienced and highly qualified educators, which directly impacts student success.
 Children of families who lack geographic mobility are consequently affected the most.

 How do we compare?

-In 2023, the median wage for teaching occupations in the Tucson MSA was $49,250.
-This level, which includes all teaching and related professionals, was higher than the median wage for all occupations in Tucson ($44,990).
-Secondary and elementary school teachers earned the highest, followed by middle school teachers.
+In 2024, the median wage for teaching occupations in the Tucson MSA was $47,480.
+This occupation, which includes all teaching and related professionals, was higher than the median wage for all occupations in Tucson ($46,450).
+Middle and secondary school teachers earned the highest, followed by elementary school teachers.
 In Tucson, teacher wages are relatively low compared to other professions that require at least a bachelor’s degree.

-There is substantial variation in wages for secondary school teachers across the 12 metropolitan areas.
-Part of the variation may be driven by differences in the relative cost of living.
-Thus, adjusting for these cost of living differences may give us a different picture.
+Wages for secondary school teachers vary significantly across the 12 metropolitan areas, influenced in part by differences in the relative cost of living.
+Therefore, adjusting for the cost of living may give us a different picture.

-The fuel gauge below shows secondary school teacher wages adjusted for differences in the cost of living.
-Note that San Diego still ranked high among peer MSAs, and Tucson ranked second from last.
+The graph below shows secondary school teacher wages adjusted for differences in the cost of living.
+Note that San Diego still ranked high among peer MSAs, and Tucson was last.
+The latest data available for cost of living adjustment is from 2023.

-Note from the fuel gauge below that secondary school teachers in Tucson ranked second to last among the 12 metropolitan areas on this metric.
+Note from the fuel gauge below that secondary school teachers in Tucson ranked last among the 12 metropolitan areas on this metric.

 How is it measured?